Bulls vs. Heat Player Props Betting Odds

 |3PM

-- The 21.5-point total set for Zach LaVine on Saturday is 3.0 less than his season scoring average.

-- He has grabbed 4.5 rebounds per game, the same as his prop bet for Saturday.
+- He averages the same number of rebounds as his prop bet on Monday (4.5).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.